isaacs-12/vibehub/README.md

 The desktop app communicates with the backend exclusively via Tauri IPC (`invoke`).
 No HTTP during editing — all file I/O goes through Rust commands.
 HTTP is only used for push (create PR) and pull (fetch merged specs) against the web backend.

+**Authentication and API keys:**

+The desktop app has no secrets baked in — it's a thin client that authenticates against the web backend.
+The only compiled-in config is the web URL (`https://getvibehub.com` in production).

+1. **Sign in:** The desktop app opens your browser to the web app's Google OAuth flow.
+After login, the web backend issues a long-lived JWT (365 days) that the desktop stores locally.
+2. **API calls:** Every request from the desktop to the web backend includes this JWT as a `Bearer` token.
+The web backend validates it and identifies the user.
+3. **Provider keys (Anthropic, Google, OpenAI):** Configured on the web app under your account settings.
+When the agent compiles your code, it uses your keys (encrypted at rest with AES-256-CBC).
+The desktop app never sees or stores provider keys directly.
+4. **Free tier:** If you haven't configured your own keys, the platform's default Gemini keys are used with reduced concurrency limits.

+In short: sign in once via the desktop app, configure your API keys on the web, and the desktop uses them transparently through the backend.
+No key management tooling needed on the desktop side.

 **Key Rust commands (`src-tauri/src/commands/mod.rs`):**

 | Command | Description |